jksinton/Statistical-Districts/README.md

 3. Set variables in settings files

-4. Build the stats for a Congressional District:
+4. TODO Build the stats for a Congressional District:
   `python statbuilder.py --state tx --district 7`
+   `statbuilder,py` currently only builds the stats for TX-07.

 5. Run the webserver
   `python statserver.py`